codepks/LearningWPF/README.md

     this.LengthText.Text += ((CheckBox)sender).Content;
 }
 ```
-here **sender** is the checkbox itself (parent)which needs to be typecasted to the checkbox before being used
+here **sender** is the checkbox itself (parent)which needs to be typecasted to the checkbox before being used as the type Checkbox